rm-hull/cloverage/README.md

 e.g. `CLOJARS_USERNAME=lshift CLOJARS_PASSWORD=<LShift Clojars password> lein release` in each of the cloverage and lein-cloverage folders.

 ## Changelog
+master (unreleased):
+- Bugfixes:
+  - Fix a bug where the form reader fails to read files containing multibyte chars.

 1.0.8 (forked):
 - Bugfixes:
   - Fix a bug where the plugin adds a wrong core library artifact as a dependency.